 At the end of the lease period, your tenant can either choose to end or renew their lease.
 If they choose the former, you will have to initiate the formal move-out process.
 This involves providing your tenant with specific instructions, generally to restore the property to its original condition.

+If your tenants want to end their lease before the rental term there are only a few valid reasons for ending a lease early.
+If none of those conditions are present they can’t terminate the agreement.
 Similar to the move-in process, you will also have to conduct a property inspection.
 That way, you can check if the property’s condition meets your standards, as the tenant was always expected to maintain it, anyway.
 In case the property needs repairs, you can deduct the cost from your tenant’s security deposit.
 But be sure to return the unused amount, or else you will be in trouble with the law.

 However, if they choose to renew, you can simply sign a new lease agreement.
 It can be the same contract, or you can choose to apply incentives as a way to “reward” your tenant.
 For instance, you can lower their first month’s rent by a certain percentage.
 By doing so, you’ll be able to encourage your tenant to renew again and again.